Tyrolean Groestl Recipe: The classic from Ausserfern to cook at home

 1. Serve as desired with a fried egg and fresh chives.

-Local tip: At the inn "Zum Goldenen Hirschen" in Reutte, the Gröstl is served with homemade sauerkraut - a secret tip for real gourmets!
+Local tip: At the inn "Hotel Goldenen Hirsch" in Reutte, the Groestl is served with homemade sauerkraut - a secret tip for real gourmets!
 (Link to the inn)